-Jean-Jacques Rousseau earned acclaim for his views on philosophy, society and child-rearing – but Rousseau was hardly ‘father of the year’ material.
+Jean-Jacques Rousseau earned acclaim for his views on philosophy, society and child-rearing – but Rousseau was by no means ‘father of the year’ material himself.
 During his lifetime he persuaded his unmarried lover to hand four of their illegitimate children to orphanages.
 In his memoirs, Rousseau admitted to doing this so as to avoid the “inconvenience of a brat”.

 Jeanne de Valois, the woman at the centre of the ‘diamond necklace affair’, escaped from prison and fled to London in 1788.
 She made a modest living there, writing and retelling sordid but utterly fictitious stories about her lesbian trysts with Marie Antoinette.
 She died in 1791 from defenestration – or falling from a window.

 The gabelle tax on salt was a hated impost because salt was an essential commodity in late 18th century France.
 In the days before refrigeration, it was one of the few means of preserving meat.
 It also provided some flavour in an otherwise bland diet.
 Historians believe that salt was the most widely smuggled commodity in pre-revolutionary France.

 When grain stocks were low French peasants often ate spoiled grain infected with ergot.
 Ergot is a fungus which, if eaten in sufficient quantities, produces hallucinogenic effects similar to the drug LSD.
 Some historians believe that ergot-fuelled hallucinations and hysteria may have triggered some or most of the unrest during the Great Fear.